Maps and Guides

 Seasonal Vistas

 During a drive along the Main Route or a walk along one of the many trails, you can enjoy the color and variety of the Arboretum’s trees and plants.
-In spring, the grounds are full of color as blooms emerge; visitors can check what’s blooming during the season in the weekly Spring Bloom Report.
+In spring, the grounds are full of color as blooms emerge; guests can check what’s blooming during the season in the weekly Spring Bloom Report.
 In summer, the landscape is lush and green and the trails are shady and cool.
 In autumn, the Arboretum’s trees from around the world provide a vivid tapestry of color.
-The Arboretum details the changing colors of its trees in the Fall Color Report so visitors can choose where to visit.
+The Arboretum details the changing colors of its trees in the Fall Color Report so guests can choose where to visit.

 Driving Route